Wenshu Temple (Chengdu): Sui dynasty

-Legendary said the original temple was built by a consort of Princess Yang Xiu, son of Emperor Wendi in the Sui dynasty (581–618).
+Legend has it that the original temple was built by a consort of Princess Yang Xiu, son of Emperor Wendi in the Sui dynasty (581–618).

 Five Dynasties and Ten Kingdoms

 The temple was renamed "Miaoyuan Tayuan" (妙圆塔院) during the Five Dynasties and Ten Kingdoms (907–960).

 Song dynasty

 In the Song dynasty (960–1279), its name was changed into "Xinxiang Temple" (信相寺).

 Ming dynasty

 According to Chengdu County Annals, a disastrous fire consumed the temple at the end of the Ming dynasty (1368–1644), only ten iron statues of Buddhist deities and two thousand-year-old China firs survived.

 Qing dynasty

 In 1681, in the reign of Kangxi Emperor of the Qing dynasty (1644–1911), master Cidu (慈笃) came to the site and built a thatched cottage.
 At that time, the temple was renamed "Wenshu Temple", which is still in use now.
 Renovations and rebuilding to the buildings began in 1697 and were completed in 1706.

 During the Jiaqing and Daoguang periods (1796–1850), the temple was largely extended by abbot Benyuan (本圆).